 Independent colleges and universities expand the diversity and choice afforded to New Jersey’s college students.
 Some are small, some are large.
 They offer flexible paths to a degree – from traditional, campus-based liberal arts programs to innovative, online and blended programs geared towards working adults.

-This creates opportunities for students to continue their education in-state, which is an important economic driver and developing a talent pipeline [link to Workforce Development page] for New Jersey business.
+This creates opportunities for students to continue their education in-state, which is an important economic driver and developing a talent pipeline for New Jersey business.

 Independent colleges and universities are not exclusive bastions of privilege.
 Private-sector students have the same racial, ethnic and economic demographics as students attending public sector four-year colleges and of the state population in general.
-The combination of state and federal student aid [link to Scholarships Intro page] for those that qualify, as well as the generous institutional aid from institutions, can make independent universities an affordable choice.
+The combination of state and federal student aid for those that qualify, as well as the generous institutional aid from institutions, can make independent universities an affordable choice.

 New Jersey’s independent colleges and universities serve an important public purpose.
 They annually award almost as many baccalaureate degrees and advance degrees — master’s, professional and doctorate — as New Jersey’s three public research institutions.

 By providing high quality undergraduate and graduate education in wide variety of disciplines, they will help meet workforce demands in this information-based age.
 The independents supply graduates for in-demand professions like nursing, education and the STEM fields.

 The benefits of the private sector come with only limited taxpayer funding — approximately $115 million — while generating an economic impact of more than $4 billion.
 This is a $35-$40 to $1 return on state investment.

 Programs vary across academic areas, offering students access to materials and tools that enhance professionalism and fund experiential learning through field placements and workforce development initiatives.

 Our world is constantly changing, and independent higher education needs to keep pace.
 Funding provides faculty with access to the attest educational tools and training resources for implementation in the classroom and la.